-Strengthening/Motion: Start gentle low load concentric/eccentrics with PT.
-Work on progressive motion using the other arm or stick.
+Strengthening/Motion: Start gentle low load concentric/eccentric exercises with PT.
+Work on progressive strengthening while keeping pain below 4/10.

-Cycling: No restrictions except to stay on an exercise bike until 4 weeks.
+Cycling: No restrictions except to stay on an exercise bike for 2 weeks.

-Cycling: May do gentle road biking and trail biking; avoid mtn biking until 6 weeks.
+Cycling: May do road biking and trail biking; avoid mtn biking until 6 weeks.

-Anticipate return to gentle climbing and return to throwing program at 6 weeks.
+Throwing/rock climbing/tennis: Can begin gentle climbing and return to the throwing/tennis program at 4 weeks.